swarooppatilx/bit-by-query/README.md

 # Bit By Query

-**Bit By Query** is a web-based platform where users can compete in SQL competitions.
-It offers a variety of challenges and a leaderboard to track participants' progress.
+**Bit By Query** is a full-stack web platform where users can participate in SQL competitions.
+The system uses an **Express.js backend** with an **in-memory SQLite database** and a **React (Vite + Tailwind CSS)** frontend.

-## Features
+Users can:

-- **User Authentication**: Secure user registration and login.
+- Compete by solving SQL challenges.
-- **SQL Challenges**: Solve curated SQL problems of varying difficulty.
+- Track their progress on leaderboards.
-- **Leaderboards**: Compete with others and see your ranking.
+- Solve problems under time pressure with real-time countdowns.
-- **Real-time Countdown**: Timed challenges to keep the competition intense.
+- Register/login securely with hashed passwords.

 ---